colbyj/bride-of-frankensystem-examples/README.md

 The advanced example is a project that demonstrates most of the capabilities of Bride of Frankensystem.

 For `advanced_example`, cd into the directory and run:
+ - `BOFS advanced.toml -d` for the debug version (for development).
+ - `BOFS advanced.toml` for the production version.

 ### Unity Example
 The `unity_example` is currently out of date.